merrychap/fluffychat/README.md

-# Secure decentralized chat
+# Decentralized chat

 ### General description
 You can communicate with people by writing messages and sending different files.
 This chat provides rooms and private messages between users.
 Chat is protected by RSA encryption.

 For detailed description see DECOMPOSITION.md file.

 ### Some details
-Chat works only in local networks due to the fact that this is under development.
+Chat works only in **local networks** due to the fact that this is under development.

 ### Requirements
 - Python 3.*